Search

 I am a qualified Chartered Accountant and member of the Institute of Directors, as well as a member of Global Women New Zealand.
 I have extensive and unique commercial experience both in NZ and abroad.

-I am looking forward to continue working with the Board to ensure we provide the best environment for all students, and to ensure all students have access to the many opportunities that a school such as Westlake Girls High School can offer.
+I am looking forward to continuing to work with the Board to ensure we provide the best environment for all students, and to ensure all students have access to the many opportunities that a school such as Westlake Girls High School can offer.

 Sunny Patel